geb/geb/doc/manual/src/chapters/111-cloud-browsers.md

 For both SauceLabs and BrowserStack, a special driver factory is provided that, given a browser specification as well as an username and access key, creates an instance of `RemoteWebDriver` configured to use a browser in the cloud.
 Examples of typical usage in `GebConfig.groovy` are included below.
 They will configure Geb to run in SauceLabs/BrowserStack if the appropriate system property is set, and if not it will use whatever driver that is configured.
 This is useful if you want to run the code in a local browser for development.
 In theory you could use any system property to pass the browser specification but `geb.saucelabs.browser`/`geb.browserstack.browser` are also used by the Geb Gradle plugins, so it's a good idea to stick with those property names.

-The first parameter passed to the `create()` method is a ”browser specification“ and it should have the following format:
+The first parameter passed to the `create()` method is a ”browser specification“ and it should be a list of required browser capabilities in Java properties file format:

-	«browser»:«operating system»:«version»
+	browserName=«browser name as per values of fields in org.openqa.selenium.remote.BrowserType» platform=«platform as per enum item names in org.openqa.selenium.Platform» version=«version»

+Assuming you're using the following snippet in your `GebConfig.groovy` to execute your code via SauceLabs with Firefox 19 on Linux, you would set the `geb.saucelabs.browser` system property to:

+	browserName=firefox
+	platform=LINUX
+	version=19

+and to execute it with IE 9 on Vista to:

+	browserName=internet explorer
+	platform=VISTA
+	version=9

-Assuming you're using the following snippet in your `GebConfig.groovy` to execute your code via SauceLabs with Firefox 19 on Linux, you would set the `geb.saucelabs.browser` system property to `firefox:linux:19`, and to execute it with IE 9 on Vista to `internetExplorer:vista:9`.
-Some browsers like Chrome automatically update to the latest version; for these browsers you don't need to specify the version as there's only one, and you would use something like `chrome:mac` as the ”browser specification“.
+Some browsers like Chrome automatically update to the latest version; for these browsers you don't need to specify the version as there's only one, and you would use something like:

+	browserName=chrome
+	platform=MAC

+as the ”browser specification“.
 For a full list of available browsers, versions and operating systems refer to your cloud provider's documentation:

 * [SauceLabs platform list](https://saucelabs.com/docs/platforms/webdriver)
 * [BrowserStack Browsers and Platforms list](http://www.browserstack.com/list-of-browsers-and-platforms?product=automate)